Angi-Reynoso/Datos_Masivos/Practices/Practice_3/README.md

 >

 ### 7. Split the data into training and test sets.
+* Split the data using random split into 70%
 * 30% held out for testing.
 ~~~
     val Array(trainingData, testData) = data.randomSplit(Array(0.7, 0.3))